World Mental Health Day is an ideal opportunity to get people talking about and educating themselves on the subject of mental health and wellbeing.

 Stress Awareness Day

-Coming up on 6th November is National Stress Awareness Day, which encourages us to think about our wellbeing and seek advice if needed.
+Coming up in early November is National Stress Awareness Day, which encourages us to think about our wellbeing and seek advice if needed.
 Whilst stress is inevitable in our lives – whether professional, personal or both – it needs to be managed well, or else it can be detrimental to our mental health and lead to bigger problems down the line.

 BiteSize Learning offers short, impactful Mental Health Awareness training to help managers understand and spot the warning signs of mental ill health, feel equipped to offer support and advice and promote positive mental health in the workplace.